hpides/BDL/tutorial_00_physical_clustersetup_and_sd_card_preparation.md

 ### Prepare Micro SD Cards

 We already inserted the SD-Cards into the Pi cluster.
 You need to remove them one by one and follow the instructions.
 After that, we setup our SD-Cards and install the OS for our Raspberry Pis.
 Download the Raspberry Pi Imager [here](https://www.raspberrypi.com/software/https://www.raspberrypi.com/software/) and plug in your SD-Card.
-Select **Raspberry Pi OS Lite (64 Bit)**.
+Select **Raspberry Pi OS Lite (64 Bit)** as the operating system of the Pi nodes.

 ![img01.png](pictures/img01.png)